-The Bureau of Labor Statistics reports diagnostic medical sonographer is one of the fasted growing occupations, with a projected 46 percent growth rate from 2012 to 2022.
-In addition, it’s one of the best paying in the top 10 fastest growing professions, at a median annual wage of $65,860, second only to industrial-organizational psychologists, who typically must complete more education.
+The Bureau of Labor Statistics reports diagnostic medical sonographer is a steadily growing occupations, with a projected 15 percent growth rate from 2021 to 2031.
+In addition, medical sonographers are well compensated, earning a median annual wage of $77,740.

 Most employers prefer sonographers with professional certification, since payers often only reimburse for a procedure conducted by a certified sonographer or technician.